Anguimorpha

 The Anguimorpha is a suborder of squamates.
 The group was named by Fürbringer in 1900 to include all autarchoglossans closer to Varanus and Anguis than Scincus.
 These lizards, along with iguanians and snakes, constitute the proposed "venom clade" Toxicofera of all venomous reptiles.

 Evolution

 The oldest widely accepted member of Anguimorpha is Dorsetisaurus from the Late Jurassic of Europe and North America.
 In 2022, the genus Cryptovaranoides was described from the latest Triassic (Rhaetian) of England.
-Cryptovaranoides was recovered in the study as a crown-group Anguimorph, and therefore the oldest crown group-squamate, 35 million years older than any previously known crown-group squamate.
+Cryptovaranoides was recovered in the study as a crown-group anguimorph, and therefore the oldest crown group-squamate, 35 million years older than any previously known crown-group squamate.
+However, a 2023 study found that Cryptovaranoides most likely represents an archosauromorph that was only distantly related to squamates.

 Families

 Anguidae

 There are 9 genera found within the Anguidae family.
 They are characterized by being heavily armored with non-overlapping scales, and almost all having well-developed ventrolateral folds (excluding Anguis).
 Anguidae members can, however, be somewhat difficult to identify in their family, as members can be limbed or limbless, and can be both viviparous and oviparous.
 Anguidae members have pterygoid teeth.
 Many members of this family have tail autotomy.